-Since the survey was not administered to a random sample of the population, the results cannot be extrapolated beyond the respondents who completed the survey.
-However, the individuals who responded indicated a large amount of interest in the Maritime Innovation Center and the respective results show the preferences for individuals who most likely could become involved with the facility at some point in the future.
+Since the survey was not administered to a random sample of the population, these results cannot be extrapolated beyond the respondents that completed the survey.
+However, the individuals that responded indicated a large amount of interest in the Maritime Innovation Center, and these results can be very informative of the preferences for individuals most likely to become involved with the facility at some point in the future.
 A narrative summary of major takeaways is included below:

 - Overall, a plurality of the respondents self-identified as being affiliated with the Maritime Business sector (40%), with the second largest category self-identifying as Government (17.7%).
-Responses from these sectors largely mirrored the remaining sample throughout the survey. with minor variations highlighted below. - In regards to views of the maritime industry, the Maritime Business sector has a slightly lower opinion of maritime industry visibility than the remaining sample, while the Government sector felt that the maritime industry had lower "innovation" performance. - Across the entire survey sample, the top three business and innovation barriers for firms trying to grow in the maritime industry were (1) lack of public policy and incentives support, (2) workforce talent, skills, and development, and (3) understanding of the business/opportunities within the maritime sector. - The Maritime Business sector was less concerned with understanding business/opportunities and more concerned with access to investors and funding.
+Responses from these sectors largely mirrored the remaining sample throughout the survey. with minor variations highlighted below. - In regards to views of the maritime industry, the Maritime Business sector has a slightly lower opinion of maritime industry visibility than the remaining sample, while the Government sector felt that the maritime industry had lower "innovation" performance. - Across the entire survey sample, the top three business and innovation barriers for firms trying to grow in the maritime industry were 1) Lack of public policy and incentives support, 2) Workforce talent, skills, and development, and 3) Understanding of the business/ opportunities within the maritime sector. - The Maritime Business sector was less concerned with understanding business/opportunities, and more concerned with access to investors and funding.
 The Government sector was more concerned with a lack of research and development resources.